ProjektCode/Lyuze/README.md

 # Lyuze

-An multi-purpose discord bot written in VB.Net Core
+An multi-purpose discord bot written in VB.Net Core with Discord.Net v2.4.0

 ## Setup